vantage-sh/docs.vantage.sh/docs/vql_cost_report.md

 # VQL for Cost Reports

-This page describes how to use VQL when querying Cost Reports in API or using the Terraform Provider.
+This page describes how to use VQL when querying Cost Reports in the API or using the Terraform Provider.

 ## Cost Reports VQL Schema